 The striking part of this Egyptian bishop’s account of the plague is his radical claim that this was “a time of unimaginable joy.”

-A vicious plague was afflicting pagans and Christians across the Roman Empire, and Dionysius’ own city and its population was collapsing.
+A vicious plague was afflicting pagans and Christians across the Roman Empire, and Dionysius’ own city and its population were collapsing.
 How could he talk about unimaginable joy in the midst of a pandemic?

 This question is the very same one that pastors all across the world will have to answer as they preach their Easter sermons this weekend.
 Whether or not they realize it (and I hope they do), this is the only question anyone listening will be asking: How can Christians celebrate Easter during a global health crisis?

 How can they celebrate new life in the shadow of death?
 How can they talk of resurrection when thousands of people are dying of the coronavirus every day?
 How can Christians talk about an empty tomb in the first century when we are digging mass graves in the twenty-first century?
 How can we speak of joy and peace in an age of fear and anxiety?

 This was Dionysius’ answer: “yet again we found joy in the peace which Christ has given to us alone.”
 In this simple answer, we find three profound truths about joy.